ncattles/Hotel-Booking-Demand/README.md

 ![Figure: Monthly Bookings](Images/MonthlyBookings.png)

-6. **Average Daily Rate**: Trends in the average daily rate over time.
+6. **Average Daily Rate**: Trends in the average daily rate over time. (the measure of the average paid for rooms sold in a given time period)

 ![Figure: Average Daily Rate](Images/ADR.png)

 7. **Cancellation Rates**: The proportion of bookings that were canceled.
+(Value indicating if the booking was canceled (1) or not (0))

 ![Figure: Cencellation Status](Images/Cancellation_Status.png)